Appendix_3 to 'The LANE/LAIN(E)s of Ulster, Ireland'

 Willa was the daughter of David PLAYFAIR (1852-) & Dorothy ARMSTRONG (1855-).…r/ix) She was born c1884…r/iii) and died on 23 Jul 1960 at the age of 76…r/iv).
 In 1891 she lived at 108 Albert Rd Jarrow Durham England…r/ix) and at the time of her marriage to Robert in 1909 she lived at 28 Clarendon road Seacombe, Co.
 Cheshire.…r/v)

 Robert and Willa's family home was 12 Wansbeck Rd, Jarrow (see photo below), and they were both recorded living there in the 1911 Census…r/ix) and also in the 1939 Register.…r/xiii) Bob's sister Josephine (Cissie) died in 1956 leaving a bequest to Robert Strong LANE retired schoolmaster of this address.…fb/i) Willa died here in 1960.…r/xiv)

 The 1901 Census recorded Robert as a school teacher at age 20 in 1901.…r/ix) Pat Rooney said he attended Armstrong College Durham University and sent me a photo of him in his academic gown (see left).…fb/ii) He had completed a two year undergraduate teacher training course leading to a certificated teacher position.…r/xviii) He commenced teaching at Hebburn Newtown Primary Council school in 1903.
 This assumes that his years of miltary service were counted in his total teaching service of 42 years at the Newtown School.…r/xxi)…p249 When he married in 1909, his rank or profession was elementary school master (assistant).…r/v)

 In 1920 he registered as a teacher with the Teachers Registration Council,…fb/vi) with the professional address of New Town Council School, Hebburn-on-Tyne.
 He listed his attainments as the Board of Education Certificate, and his training in teaching at Armstrong College, Newcastle-on-Tyne.
-There was no mention of a degree from Armstrong College, but this did not necessarily rule out a graduate status.
 His experience was described as Assistant Master: New Town Council School, Hebburn-on-Tyne.
 1902→ …r/xii)